Download & Other Tools

 - Why This Topic Is Important

 The U.S. Department of Agriculture (USDA) defines food insecurity as not having consistent, dependable access to enough food for active, healthy living (1).
-According to 2013 estimates, children and adults were food insecure at some time during the year in 10% percent of American households with children.
-This translates to an estimated 3.8 million households that were unable to provide adequate, nutritious food for their children nationwide (1).
+According to 2014 estimates, children were food insecure at some time during the year in 9.4% percent of American households with children.
+This translates to an estimated 3.7 million households that were unable to provide adequate, nutritious food for their children nationwide (1).
 Free or reduced price school meal (FRPM) and Food Stamp programs (e.g., CalFresh), among others, provide a safety net to help ensure that low-income children get adequate nutrition (1).
 These programs address food insecurity among low-income children and are related to improvements in students’ physical health (including obesity), behavior, school performance, and cognitive development (2, 3, 4).

 Student eligibility for FRPM serves as a proxy measure of family poverty, as the federal poverty threshold tends to underestimate the extent of poverty, particularly in high cost areas.
 Research indicates that families in California can earn two or more times the federal poverty level and still struggle to meet their basic needs (5).
 Income eligibility for FRPM programs goes up to 185% of federal poverty (about $44,000 for a family of four in 2013-2014).For more information on Food Security, please see kidsdata.org’s Research & Links section.
 Also see kidsdata.org’s other topics related to family economics.

 1. Coleman-Jensen, A., et al. (2015).
 Household food security in the United States in 2014 (Economic Research Report No. 194).
 U.S. Department of Agriculture, Economic Research Service.
 Retrieved from: http://www.ers.usda.gov/publications/err-economic-research-report/err194.aspx